Updated July 14, 2023

 Difference Between Balance Sheet vs Consolidated Balance Sheet

-Head to Head Comparison between Balance Sheet vs Consolidated Balance Sheet (Infographics)
+Head To Head Comparison Between Balance Sheet vs Consolidated Balance Sheet (Infographics)

-Key Differences between Balance Sheet vs Consolidated Balance Sheet
+Key Differences Between Balance Sheet vs Consolidated Balance Sheet

-- Preparation time: A balance sheet can be prepared in a limited time.
-It is easy to process, whereas the preparation of a consolidated balance sheet is time-consuming and complex.
+- Preparation time: An accountant can prepare a balance sheet within a limited time.
+It is easy to process, whereas preparing a consolidated balance sheet is time-consuming and complex.